trevor-atlas/dri-tracker-rs/README.md

 https://trevor-atlas.github.io/dri-tracker-rs/

 ## FAQ
-Wwhat does DRI stand for?
+What does DRI stand for?
 Directly Responsible Individual (who is running the thing)